matfire/concorde/README.md

 This repository is a monorepo; if you're looking for the source code of the "@matfire/concorde" package, you can find it in [/packages/concorde](/packages/concorde).

+You can all the documentation to use this package at [concorde.sh](https://www.concorde.sh)

 ## Install

 <!-- automd:pm-install name="@matfire/concorde" -->